 Historically, we have funded a significant portion of our operations through the issuance of equity.
-During the three months ended July 31, 2014, we raised \$10,000,000 in aggregate gross proceeds from the sale of our 10.50% Series E Convertible Preferred Stock (the "Series E Preferred Stock") under an At Market Issuance Sales Agreement (as described in Note 6 to the accompanying interim unaudited condensed consolidated financial statements) and raised an additional \$435,000 in aggregate gross proceeds from the sale of shares of our common stock under a separate At Market Sales Issuance Agreement (as described in Note 6 to the accompanying interim unaudited financial statements).
-With these proceeds, we currently estimate that we have sufficient cash resources to meet our anticipated cash needs to fund our operations through at least the next twelve months based on our current projections, which include projected costs associated with our Phase III SUNRISE trial, projected cash outflows for the payment of dividends on our Series E Preferred Stock, projected cash inflows under signed contracts with existing customers of Avid and assuming we raise no additional capital from the capital markets or other potential sources.
+During the six months ended October 31, 2014, we raised \$10,070,000 in aggregate gross proceeds from the sale of our 10.50% Series E Convertible Preferred Stock (the "Series E Preferred Stock") under an At Market Issuance Sales Agreement (as described in Note 6 to the accompanying interim unaudited condensed consolidated financial statements) and raised an additional \$4,326,000 in aggregate gross proceeds from the sale of shares of our common stock under a separate At Market Sales Issuance Agreement (as described in Note 6 to the accompanying interim unaudited condensed consolidated financial statements).
+With these proceeds, we currently estimate that we have sufficient cash resources to meet our anticipated cash needs to fund our operations through at least September 2015 based on our current projections, which include but are not limited to, projected expenses associated with our Phase III SUNRISE trial, projected payments associated with the construction-in-progress of a manufacturing cleanroom to increase Avid's manufacturing capacity, projected payments of dividends on our Series E Preferred Stock, projected cash receipts under signed contracts with existing customers of Avid, and assuming we raise no additional capital from the capital markets or other potential sources.

-Our ability to raise additional capital in the equity markets to fund our clinical trials and development efforts in future years is dependent on a number of factors, including, but not limited to, the market demand for our common stock and/or Series E Preferred Stock.
+Our ability to raise additional capital in the equity markets to fund our clinical trials and development efforts in future periods is dependent on a number of factors, including, but not limited to, the market demand for our common stock and/or Series E Preferred Stock.
 The market demand or liquidity of our common stock and/or Series E Preferred Stock is subject to a number of risks and uncertainties, including but not limited to, negative economic conditions, adverse market conditions, adverse clinical trial results and significant delays in one or more clinical trials.
 If our ability to access the capital markets becomes severely restricted, it could have a negative impact on our business plans, including our clinical trial programs and other research and development activities.
 In addition, even if we are able to raise additional capital, it may not be at a price or on terms that are favorable to us.